 - Permanently place the manufacturer/importer, U.S. contact information, model name and number, and the date of manufacture on each durable infant or toddler product.

 These requirements are currently in effect and apply to all manufacturers of durable infant and toddler products listed above, regardless of whether a specific children’s product safety rule has been issued by the Commission for their particular product.

-Learn more about these product registration requirements, and see in depth FAQs here.
+Learn more about these product registration requirements.

 Durable infant or toddler products are subject to requirements for lead in surface coatings, lead and (in certain circumstances) phthalate content, testing and certification, registration cards, and tracking labels.
 These requirements are discussed below and at www.cpsc.gov/BusinessEducation:

 - Surface Coating Limit: Durable infant or toddler products must not be painted with paint that contains more than 90 ppm (0.009 percent) lead.